Sponsored content

 However…

-It’s important not to restrict yourself too much – meaning there’s no need to cut these foods out of your diet altogether unless advised to by your doctor.
+It’s important not to restrict yourself too much – there’s no need to cut these foods out of your diet altogether unless advised to by your doctor.
 So you won’t have to give up G&Ts or your morning cuppa entirely!

 Instead, try being mindful of how often you consume foods or drinks that may irritate your bladder and note whether symptoms improve after cutting back on these.

-Introducing healthier swaps (for example, herbal tea instead of black tea) could also be a good idea, as this is a much more sustainable way to make long-term changes.
+Introducing healthier swaps (for example, herbal tea instead of black tea) could also be a good idea, as this is a more sustainable way to make long-term changes.

-4 bladder healthy recipes for you to try
+4 bladder healthy recipes to try

 1. Healthy high-fibre breakfast smoothie